In order to understand the court system in Alberta, it helps to remember a few things.

 There are two main differences between a court and a tribunal.
 First, a tribunal is set up to be a faster, easier and less formal process for those individuals who may seek out a tribunal’s help and second, those individuals who sit on a tribunal often have specific knowledge about the tribunal topic but may not be lawyers, judges, or experts in the law in general.
 For example, environmental tribunals may be comprised of environmental lawyers, scientists and engineers.

 One example is the Environmental Appeals Board.
 You may seek the help of the Environmental Appeals Board if, for example, you apply for a permit under the Water Act to operate a water license.
 In the event that the approval writers issue a decision that you believe is incorrect, you can appeal their decision to the Environmental Appeals Board.
 The Board will review the decision and will go through a process of mediation between all parties in an attempt to reach an agreement.
 In the event that an agreement cannot be reached, the Environmental Appeals Board will conduct a hearing and will make a final decision.
-The Environmental Appeals Board also hears appeals from the EPEA, the CCEMA, and the Government Organization Act.
+The Environmental Appeals Board also hears appeals from the Environmental Protection and Enhancement Act, the Emissions Management and Climate Resilience Act, and the Government Organization Act.

 << Common Law